ergoplatform/ergo-appkit/docs/things-to-do-blog-post.md

 blockchain height it is easy to compute 1 day, 1 week, 1 month or any other delays (i.e. 30 * 24 * 7 blocks per week).
 The funds become frozen in the box for some time.
-If you want to protect spending of your own Ergs even from yourself (for whatever reason :) you can use this Ergo contract and the ErgoTool we are going to develop in this post.
+If you want to protect spending of your own Ergs even from yourself (for whatever reason :) you can use this Ergo contract and the FreezeCoin we are going to develop in this post.

 ## 1. Develop Ergo Applications in Java